etherTheBoss/software-design-patterns/README.md

     }
 }
 ```
 Here, only sendMail method is public so it can be accessed from other scope but other methods are hidden (private).
+However, we can not create any instance of an
+abstract class only we can extend it.

 ### Inheritance
 Inheritance is the abilities to re-use code.
 We can use it by extends key word where we can use common methods.